 How does it work and who can vote?

 The Guild use a form of single transferable vote (STV) which is meant to allow for a large degree of proportional representation.
 Students will be invited to vote for candidates by preference (with preference number 1 being your most desired candidate etc.).
 The candidates will then be gradually eliminated until the candidates with the most overall preference votes win, resulting in four Student Officers.
 Any University of Liverpool student can vote, and you will be able to start voting from the beginning of March when the ‘campaign week’ begins.
-Running candidates will be all over campus, with slogans and policies galore.
+Running candidates will be found all over campus, with slogans and policies galore.
 The final day of voting will be the 9th of March with the results coming in at approximately 7 o’ clock.

 Who are the candidates?

 This year, 15 candidates are running for the position.
 Each candidate provides their key policies and ideas as to how they believe the Guild and University can be improved.
 Recurring themes in this years policies include promoting sustainability and improving mental health facilities on campus.
-Previously, there has been a frequent pattern of those who have held the position to return for the maximum two years that the position allows.
-This meant that last year the only new officer was Rory Hughes, with his campaign ‘choose Hughes’ and policies based upon bringing in more funding for student media, as well as making bus travel and University gym prices more affordable to students.
+Previously, there has been a frequent pattern of those who have held the position once to return for the maximum two years that the position allows.
+This meant that last year the only new student officer was Rory Hughes, with his campaign ‘choose Hughes’ and policies based upon bringing in more funding for student media, as well as making bus travel and University gym prices more affordable to students.
 However this year, current President Sean Turner, Deputy President Ananda Mohan and Vice President Oba Akinwale will all be stepping down, so the elections are wide open with Rory Hughes being the only returning candidate.

 All running candidates and their policies are accessible here.